Lilybankai/LilySEO/COOLIFY-DEPLOYMENT.md

 1. **Build Failures**
    - Check Docker build logs in Coolify
    - Ensure Dockerfile is correctly configured
+   - Make sure all required dependencies are installed in package.json

 2. **Environment Variables**
    - Verify all required environment variables are set